- 1 cup butter, softened

 - 1/4 cup finely chopped blanched almonds

-- Roll into 1-in. balls.
-Place 2 in. apart on ungreased baking sheets.
-Flatten with a glass dipped in sugar.
-Bake at 325° for 20-25 minutes or until firm.
-Remove to wire racks to cool.
+- Shape dough into 1-in. balls; place 2 in. apart on ungreased baking sheets.
+Flatten with bottom of a glass dipped in sugar.

 - For glaze, in a microwave, melt chocolate and butter; stir until smooth.
-Dip each cookie halfway into chocolate; allow excess to drip off.
-Immediately sprinkle with almonds.
-Place on waxed paper until set.
-Yield: 6 dozen.
+Dip each cookie halfway in chocolate; allow excess to drip off.
+Sprinkle with almonds.
+Place on waxed paper; let stand until set.
+Yield: about 6 dozen.